|Nutrition Facts (per serving)|

 Note: You can use this recipe with tart cherries, but you'll need to boil down and reduce their juices to about half first.

-- Dough for 1 (9-inch) pie crust
+1 ball dough for (9-inch) pie crust

 1 pound sweet cherries

-- 2 tablespoons sugar
+2 tablespoons sugar

-- 1 tablespoon apple cider vinegar (or lemon juice)
+1 tablespoon apple cider vinegar, or lemon juice

 1/4 teaspoon sea salt

-- 1 egg
+1 large egg

 Divide the dough into 9 pieces.
 Pat them into disks, wrap in plastic wrap, and chill for at least 30 minutes and up to overnight.

-- Roll out the disks to 5-inch circles.
+Roll out the disks to 5-inch circles.
 For cleaner edges roll them out just a teeny bit larger and use a 5-inch round cookie cutter to cut clean edges or trace a small bowl with a sharp paring knife for a similar effect.

 Gently use 8 of the circles to line 8 segments of a muffin tin.
 You can grease or oil the tins if you like, but it's not necessary since pie dough has so much fat in it.
 Cover and put the tin in the fridge for at least 30 minutes and up to a few hours.

-- Use the remaining circle to cut out decorations for the tops, if you like.
+Use the remaining circle to cut out decorations for the tops, if you like.
 Use small cookie cutters or freehand cut them.
 Put them on a plate, cover, and chill along with the other crusts.

-- Preheat an oven to 400F.
+Preheat the oven to 400 F.